doublespoiler/preonic-firmware/README.md

 * Drag and drop the .bin file from my_firmware into QMK toolbox
   * Reset keyboard
   * Flash
 * The original keymap.c is located in /keyboards/preonic/keymaps/doubespoiler for editing.
-Please see original QMK documentation for editing instructions and keycodes
+Please see [original QMK documentation](https://docs.qmk.fm/#/) for editing instructions and keycodes

 ## Known Bugs

-* I tried to get sound to work, but it didn't
+* Sound settings are included, but I have them turned off.

 ## License